thomd/lepidoptera/README.md

     .butterfly
     └─ name
-       ├─ USAGE
+       ├─ INFO
        ├─ name_generator.rb
        └─ template
           ├─ a file
           ├─ ...
           └─ a folder

-Much more easy is to use a generator generator which generates the above code generator stub into `~/.butterfly`:
+Much more easy is to use a generator generator which generates the above code generator stub into `~/.butterfly`: (TODO)

     $ butterfly -n <type-of-code-generator>
     $ butterfly -n <code-generator-group> <type-of-code-generator>